 We recommend investing in a specialist set of shade sail accessories/fixings such as the ones below that we supply.
 They include pad eyes for fixing to walls, posts or poles, snap hooks or carabiners for easy attachment and turnbuckles for extra tension.
 Our kits are marine grade stainless steel, heavy-duty so strong enough for any type of installation.
 You will need to purchase your screws separately and your choice of screw and possibly raw plugs will depend on whether you intend to fix to a solid brick wall or a wooden structure, however, we do recommend that you use a screw that is a minimum of 2.5cm long.

 There are two important measurements when installing a shade sail.
 First, the distance between the fitments, and second, the height of the posts.

 The distance between the fitments should match the size of your sail .
 Adjustments can be made to a certain degree with the type and amount of fitments and/rope you decide to use, but the closer you can get to the right size, the better.

 The height of the posts will also play a factor.
-Remember that you must install your sail at an angle (30 degrees minimum) to allow any rain water to run off.
+Remember that you must install your sail at an angle of 20-30 degrees, depending on the size of your sail, to allow any rain water to run off.
 Where some posts are higher than others, a diagonal line will be involved which will change the length of your measurement.